Meet the team

 • Helps manage and participates in the CRC’s Committees.

-In this role as ACM CRC Leader of Research Program 1, Russell:
+In this acting role as ACM CRC Leader of Research Program 1, Sally:

 • Undertakes strategic and resource planning, sets and monitors research projects, milestones and outcomes, and leads and coordinates research activities with industry, research providers and other participants.